gdermog/simfire/README.md

 Simulation parameters are specified in the configuration INI file.
 The program requires the path to this file as the value of the command line parameter **--setup**.
 Another possible command line parameter is **--help**.
 Everything else is set in the INI file (see directory /data in the repository for examples).

+## Output check

+Test runs can be exported to a CSV file for data review (see data/sim_test_simple.ini for more information).
+For a simple visual overview, one can use gnuplot with a pre-prepared script **showshoot.gpl** using following command:

+´´´
+gnuplot -e "INPUTFILE='my_file.csv'" showshoot.gpl
+´´´